-Raw Rubber is made up of molecules that are basically a very, very long chain of carbon atoms with repeating sets of attached atoms such as hydrogen, chlorine, fluorine or groups such as methyl and acrylonitrile.
+Raw rubber is a natural product made from plants; it is made up of molecules that are a very, very long chain of carbon atoms with repeating sets of attached atoms such as hydrogen, chlorine, fluorine or groups such as methyl and acrylonitrile.

 The different elements and groups change the properties of the rubber.